dmbarbour/wikilon/docs/Runtime.md

 * servant - routing and web API
 * yesod - forms, widgets, maybe sessions
 * custom persistence layer (via Wikilon.DB)
+* security: basic authentication for short term
+ * long term, look into single sign-on services
+ * sign on via google or other common systems

 My first attempt used Wai directly, but it was difficult to get what I wanted from that.
 So I'm trying something richer this time around.
 I'd also like to get started early with web-sockets to support rich and reactive web applications.